-His daughter, Gwyn Guenther, said Wheeler died at his Madison apartment as he was getting ready to come into the Capitol for work.
-The cause of death was unknown, but he suffered from congestive heart failure and had suffered a heart attack 24 years ago, Guenther said.
+His daughter, Gwyn Guenther, said that Wheeler died at his Madison apartment as he was getting ready to come into the Capitol for work.
+The cause of death was unknown, but he suffered from congenital heart failure and had suffered a heart attack 24 years ago, Guenther said.

 "My dad always said two things about his job," Guenther said.
 "He loved what he was doing so he never worked a day in his life and the day he stopped enjoying it he would stop showing up."

 Wheeler came to Madison in 1972 to work for the Gongwer News Service, Guenther said.
 That same year he started The Wheeler Report, which began as a newsletter detailing activities of the state government and Legislature that he mailed to subscribers daily, she said.